GianfrancoMan/MicroServices/README.md

-Demo for Cloud Native Microservices Application
+Demo of a microservices-based application
 In Progress...